• Share this on:

 Check the B Global Network to find the BCorp contact point in your region or country.

-Re-certification must take place every year and involves recurring costs.
+Re-certification must be done every year and involves recurring costs.

 Germany